l61224/UXDocBot/README.md

   ppt_ux_app_mdx:         UX App MDX those pages you want to do PPT (PPT_Maker will use this mdx result to find the screenshot in ppt_screenshot_path
 ```
  # 💪Start your first UXDocBot journey
+ 1. Screen Catcher:
+    1) Execute `uxdocbot_screen_catcher.py` after you completed the configuration of `config.ini`.
+    2) Screen Catcher will take screenshots according to the app ID you specified by mdx and save them to the specified path.
+ 2. PPT Maker:
+    1) Maintain the following information in cube: }ElementAttributes_}APQ UX App
+       1) Page Title
+       2) Page Description
+       3) Page Index
+    2) Execute `uxdocbot_ppt_maker.py` then PPT Maker will generate a PPT according to the content and order you maintain.

  # 🙏 Community & Contribution
 This project is an ongoing effort to simplify the process of documenting **Apliqo UX** screens and help the TM1 community automate UI screenshot and PowerPoint generation workflows.